waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/A Nation of Contradictions/Church-State Relations.md

 # Malolos: An Overview
 Two drafts were received: Mabini (inspired by Spanish constitution); Pedro Paterno (Spanish constitution as well; actually written by Ricardo Regidor).
 The Spanish constitution of 1869 (considered liberal; product of the Glorious Revolution that deposed Isabella II.
-Isabella implemented economic reforms in the Philippines [[Propaganda Movement and the Philippine Revolution]]) upheld the principle of a national religion, but permitted other religions.
+Isabella implemented economic reforms in the Philippines [[(L) Propaganda Movement and the Philippine Revolution]]) upheld the principle of a national religion, but permitted other religions.
 Mabini's draft declared religious freedom and disavowed any state religion.

 Most delegates (according to Calderón) liked Paterno, but disliked Mabini.
-Mabini acted to present Paterno's draft to Congress, but then prepared a different document, which he claimed to have patterned after the Costa Rica consitution.
+Mabini acted to present Paterno's draft to Congress, but then prepared a different document, which he claimed to have patterned after the Costa Rica constiution.

 Calderón's draft was submitted and approved with modifications, but not without opposition by "Mabini's partisans" as Calderón refers.
 Debate on religion of Calderón's draft, Title 3, was deferred until last.